401-Nick/SecRev/README.md

 ## **Important Notice**

+This was vibe-coded and a proof-of-concept rather than a production-ready tool.
+It may not work as expected and could potentially cause issues.
+Use at your own risk.

 This tool is intended for educational and research purposes only.
 Do not use it in production environments or for malicious activities.

 A command-line utility for AI-assisted security code reviews using Google's Gemini models.